So, you're sold.

 Where to stay in Bora Bora :

-Stay in an resort
+Stay in a resort

 The properties in Bora Bora are not just large, but also offer a wide variety of activities and modern amenities, that cater to every type of traveler.
 Whether you're looking to unwind in a spa, explore the island's rich culture, or simply relax on a private white sand beach, resorts in Bora Bora have something for everyone.